-SP 111/112 Basic Spanish I/II (4 each)
+SP 112 Basic Spanish II (3)

 Students acquire the basic building blocks of the language: sound, noun and verb systems and use these systems for creative communication in real-life situations.
 The five skills of listening, speaking, reading, writing and culture are emphasized.
-Three classroom sessions and two laboratory sessions.
 Campus only.
-SP 111: Fall, every year.
-SP 112: Spring, every year.
-Course fee.
+Spring, every year.